-As can be seen from Table 5 (and noted earlier) all the students passed the ETS exam this year.
-Along with student success on the ETS exam, we have also noticed a slight improvement in overall scores on the standardized American

-Chemical Society exams.
-While we do not "teach to the test", we have devoted more energy across the curriculum to better prepare our students for these exams.
+As can be seen from Table 5, all but one of the students passed the ETS exam this year.
+Along with student success on the ETS exam, we have also noticed a slight improvement in overall scores on the standardized American Chemical Society exams, most notably in Physical Chemistry with Dr. Guasco and General Inorganic Chemistry with Dr. Barnes.
+While we do not "teach to the test," we have devoted more energy across the curriculum to better prepare our students for these exams.
 While we realize we may not achieve 100% passing every year, we will nevertheless continue to work with our students to help ensure a high pass rate.